DannyN132/DannyN132.github.io/index.md

   number.
 We used if-statements to determine if the second player's guess was right or wrong.

 *  My last favorite lab was Lab 8.
 I really enjoyed doing lab 8 part 2 because it was the first lab where we used our code to create something more visual.
-In part 2 we used a inner and two outer loops to create a pattern
+In part 2 we used a inner and two outer loops to create a pattern.